 Who we are

 Touché and Guy found each other in the puzzling universe of internet because they know those who have a direction and are persevering arrive at their destination and that was how they ended up in each other’s arms, in December 2002, after long hours and days on ICQ (no Skype at the time), and they never stopped walking together since then.
-After 4 months suffering the distance imposed by geography, Guy went to São Paulo and brought his tropical love to Antwerpen, where they now live.
+After 4 months suffering the distance imposed by geography, Guy went to São Paulo and brought his tropical love to Antwerpen, where they lived till 2017.

 Since the beginning of their relationship – which turned into an official marriage to make Touché’s stay in Europe legally possible – they dreamt about working together and as they both share a love for languages and literature the idea of a translation agency was always there, waiting for the right time to know when to move into this.
 They both had already years of experience working with translations and reviews but having a company demands more than just knowledge: it requires courage and a positive look towards the future, what is not necessarily easy for those who believe in honesty and hard work.